National Institute of Pharmaceutical Education and Research, Kolkata

 National Institute of Pharmaceutical Education and Research, Kolkata (NIPER Kolkata) is an Indian public pharmaceutical research university, located in Kolkata, West Bengal, India.
 As one of the seven National Institutes of Pharmaceutical Education and Research (NIPERs) it is granted the Institute of National Importance status.
 It offers 2-year MS (Pharm.) programmes and doctoral programmes in pharmaceutical sciences.
 On 2016 Institute pact with Sanofi India to promote academic excellence and research in the areas of pharmaceuticals and consumer healthcare products, to cater to the current and future needs of the pharmaceutical industry.
+In August 2023 Union Minister Dr. Mansukh Mandavya laid the foundation stone for the new campus of the institute at Panihati in North 24 Parganas district of West Bengal.
+He announced ₹78 Cr. for the construction of a permanent campus and ₹100 Cr. to build the centre of excellence.
+The institute will set up a centre of excellence in flow reactors and continuous production at a cost of ₹100 Crore from the Department of Pharmaceuticals.

+Organisation and administration

+Institutes Governing Body ensures that institute maintains standards in pharmaceutical education and research, adapting to the evolving needs of the industry.

+This body oversees the strategic direction and policies of the institute.

+The Director is the chief executive officer responsible for the overall administration, academic programs, and research initiatives.

+Various committees are formed to address specific areas such as academic affairs, research development, and student welfare.